reactorcore/checkinBot/README.md

 # checkinBot

-CheckinBot is build using express and mySQL
+CheckinBot is built using express and mySQL